SynapseMedia/nucleus/docs/guide/expose.md

 ```

 !!! warning
-    When considering structural metadata, specifically in the context of storing processed videos according to the [multimedia storage guide](./storage.md), it's crucial to understand that the hash obtained from `local storage` represents the stored directory's hash for files associated with the HLS protocol.
+    When considering structural metadata, specifically in the context of storing processed videos according to the [multimedia storage guide](./storage.md), it's crucial to understand that the hash obtained from `local storage` represents the stored directory's hash with files associated with the HLS protocol.
 Hence, it is essential to specify the supplementary path within the Structural type.
 For instance:

     ```python

     # using stored directory object from storage guide
-    sep001.add_metadata(Structural(cid=stored_directory_object.hash), path="index.m3u8")
+    sep001.add_metadata(Structural(cid=stored_directory_object.hash, path="index.m3u8"))

     ```